 #23.
 Irreplaceable, Beyoncé

-Another song to sing to an ex-lover with narcissistic tendencies—someone who believes you can’t live your life without them.
+This is another song to sing to an ex-lover with narcissistic tendencies—someone who believes you can’t live without them.

-If your relationship is draining you, it’s time to call it quits.
+If your relationship is draining, it’s time to call it quits.
 Don’t berate yourself for attempting to salvage something toxic.

 #24.
 Don’t Wanna Be Your Girl, Wet

-This song is brief but effective.
-It only has a few lyrics, which are quite repetitive, but they are very personal.
+This song is brief but adequate.
+It only has a few lyrics, which are pretty repetitive but very personal.
 This song’s meaning is open to interpretation.
 Depending on how you look at it, it can be either simple or meaningful.

-We believe it is an excellent fit for anyone who is in a toxic relationship with someone they care about.
-Don’t you think it’s time to stop if the other person treats you badly?
+We believe it is an excellent fit for anyone in a toxic relationship with someone they care about.
+Don’t you think it’s time to stop if the other person maltreats you?

 #25.
 100 Letters, Halsey